Sssanp/Neira_S_HW1/README.md

 * I also enjoy developing Discord bots (for tracking XP, retrieving user information, calculating statistics, etc.) and learning new APIs and incorporating them into my personal projects.
 I mainly use JavaScript but I also have experience with Java, C#, and C/C++ from my time in the CPA3 program.

-* Some of my other hobbies include: 3D modelling, watching TV shows and movies (currently watching The Last of Us and excited for the upcoming Scream VI movie), reading books, gaming (my favourite games are the Tomb Raider Trilogy, Control, Wizard101, and Pirate101), and travelling.
+* Some of my other hobbies include: 3D modelling, watching TV shows and movies (currently watching The Last of Us and excited for the upcoming Scream VI movie), reading books, gaming (my favourite games are the Tomb Raider: Definitive Survivor Trilogy, Control, Wizard101, and Pirate101), and travelling.

 ### **Pets**
 * I have a dog and her name is Coco.
 She's 10 years old.
 She's a rescue and was adopted in 2015.
 She's a mix between the pug, miniature pinscher, and dachshund.